eigengap/eigengap.github.io/_posts/2020-10-28-Random-Projection.md

 for all $$u, v \in D$$.

+This is usually referred to as Johnson-Lindenstrauss transformation due to [JL Lemma](https://en.wikipedia.org/wiki/Johnson%E2%80%93Lindenstrauss_lemma).

 *Lemma.* Let $$x = Au$$ and $$x_i$$ be the $$i$$-th element of $$x$$, then $$x_i \sim N(0, \|u\|^2)$$, i.e. $$\mathrm{E}[x_i] = 0$$
 and $$\mathrm{E}[x_i^2] = \|u\|^2$$.